-1. The administration shall encourage employees to attend professional meetings and engage in professional development activities.
-Special encouragement will be given to employees attending meetings at which the employee will be an active participant (speaker, officer, moderator, etc.).

-2. It shall be the responsibility of the division chairperson or appropriate administrator to recommend employees for attendance at meetings.
+- 1. The administration shall encourage employees to attend professional meetings and engage in professional development activities.
+Special encouragement will be given to employees attending meetings at which the employee will be an active participant (speaker, officer, moderator, etc.). - 2.
+It shall be the responsibility of the division chairperson or appropriate administrator to recommend employees for attendance at meetings.
 It is expected that attendance at meetings will normally be equally distributed within a division.
-It is expected that only one member of a division shall be at a national meeting.